 My interpretation of the eighth principles encompasses the age-old adage “you are what you eat”, the bacteria, antibiotics, growth hormones, pesticides and all.
 As we are extremely disconnected from our food in the Western world, I for one, was shocked to make the connection between the ingestion of the animal-based products with the ingestion of the things that animal has ingested in its lifetime.

-“Recognize meat for what it really is: the antibiotic- and pesticide-laden corpse of a tortured animal” – Ingrid Newkirk
+“Recognise meat for what it really is: the antibiotic- and pesticide-laden corpse of a tortured animal” – Ingrid Newkirk, founder of PETA

 Factory farmed animals are routinely injected with antibiotics to promote rapid growth as well as prevent the animal from dying from the diseases commonly associated with factory farming practices.
 This abuse of pharmaceuticals, means you ingest antibiotics when you eat these products and disturbingly, a commonly used antibiotic on factory farms called Roxarsone, is a compound of arsenic.
 Moreover, this practice has prompted the evolution of new strains of antibiotic-resistant super-bacteria.
 This means that the very medicine used to treat the food poisoning you got from that dodgy chicken, is being rendered less effective by animal agriculture practices.